CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 More complex commands such as AddCommand and UpdateCommand are implemented using the builder pattern in the `AMParser` class.
 These commands have a concrete builder method each due to the complexity in processing the user input.

+The `Command` class is also used as part of the command pattern.
+Notice how `ActivityManager` represents the state of our application.
+Therefore, `UI` acts as a client that leads to the execution of a `Command`, determined by `AMParser`.
+The `Model` then acts as a receiver to change `ActivityManager` itself.

 ### 3.4 Model component

 <img src="images/ModelClassDiagram.png" width="800"><br>